Technetium1/BrowserExtensions/README.md

 ### The Marvellous Suspender

 Make your computer run smoothly by suspending the tabs you aren't using.
 This has been killed by Manifest V3.
+See `Auto Tab Discard` for a replacement.

 - [Chrome](https://chromewebstore.google.com/detail/noogafoofpebimajpfpamcfhoaifemoa)
 - [Source / Homepage](https://github.com/gioxx/MarvellousSuspender/issues/197)